isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    dropped as sent by the same client than a packet being processed by another thread: dropped %1 %2 by thread %3 as duplicate of %4 %5 processed by thread %6
+    dropped as sent by the same client as a packet being processed by another thread: dropped %1 %2 by thread %3 as duplicate of %4 processed by thread %5

 Logged at debug log level 15.
 Currently multi-threading processing avoids races between packets sent by the same client by dropping new packets until processing is finished.
-Packet details and thread identifiers are included for both packets in this warning message.
+Packet details or summary, and thread identifiers are included for both packets in this warning message.

 DHCP6_PACKET_DROP_PARSE_FAIL
 ============================